Livestream: Best practices for building with GenUI | 5/22

 The Text Block, like all the blocks, is available in the Insert tab.
 Drag it onto your page and enter your text.

-With a Text block selected, you can go to the Style tab to specify styles such as the font family, weight, size, color, alignment, line height, and more.
+With a Text block selected, go to the Style tab to specify styles such as the font family, weight, size, color, alignment, line height, and more.

 In addition to using the Text dialogue to edit text, you can optionally use Inline text editing to edit text directly on the Page without having to open a dialogue.